uvdepanda/Scissors-Paper-Rock/README.md

 1. There are two players: You VS Computer
 2. The game will run until the one of the player scores 3 points
 3. The winner will be decided after scoring the 3 points
-4. The user will have an option to play the game again.
+4. The user will have an option to play the game again

-## Good Luck ##
+-- Good Luck, Have fun --